 Northern Kentucky Man Sentenced to 420 Months for Armed Methamphetamine and Cocaine Trafficking and Illegal Firearm Possession

-The investigation was conducted by the ATF, the DEA, and the Williamsburg Police Department.
-The United States was represented by Assistant U.S. Attorneys Jenna E. Reed and Jason Parman.
+The investigation was conducted by the DEA and the Northern Kentucky Drug Strike Force.
+The United States was represented by Assistant U.S. Attorneys Andrew A. Spievack and Elaine K. Leonhard.

 CONTACT: Gabrielle Dudgeon

 PHONE: (859) 685-4887